nzakas/understandinges6/manuscript/02-Functions.md

 When using braces for the body of an arrow function, you must explicitly use `return` to return the function value.
 Otherwise, it acts exactly the same as when the braces aren't present.
 Braces are required if the function body has zero statements.

-Note: You can omit the parentheses when there is only one parameter to the function.
+I> You can omit the parentheses when there is only one parameter to the function.

 Arrow functions have implicit `this` binding, which means that the value of `this` inside of an arrow function is always the same as the value of `this` in the scope in which the arrow function was defined.
 For example: